Ramsar Hotel

 Ramsar Hotel, also known as Grand Ramsar Hotel, Ramsar Old Hotel and, Ramsar Azadi Hotel is a hotel and resort in Ramsar, Iran.
 The resort includes a hotel, as well as a range of new and old coastal motels.
 The hotel has 177 guest rooms and is equipped with modern facilities.
-Built-in 1933 during the Pahlavi era, it has beautiful architectural properties in the city center.
+Built-in 1933 during the Pahlavi era, it has architectural properties in the city center.